 While the Peugeot 108 isn’t the last word in driving fun, it does benefit from a light steering setup and small dimensions, which make it a doddle to manoeuvre around town.

 MPG, running costs & CO2

-All models are tax exempt, while fuel, insurance and maintenance costs should be low too
+All models are tax-exempt, while fuel, insurance and maintenance costs should be low, too

 The 108 is only available with a pair of low-powered petrol engines, with no Peugeot 108 diesel forecast for the UK market.
 The 1.0-litre petrol engine is the most economical, and is actually available in two versions – the VTi and VTi Stop & Start, with the latter capable of 74.3mpg and just 88g/km CO2 emissions for free road tax.
-Even the standard VTi will do 68.9mpg and emit just 95g/km.
+Even the standard VTi will do 68.9mpg and emits just 95g/km.

 The Peugeot 108 should allow you to keep a lid on long-term running costs, too.
 All models fall into a low insurance group and associated repair costs should be cheap thanks to the fact it shares many of its parts with the Citroen C1 and Toyota Aygo.
-If you’re a company car driver, the 108’s low CO2 emissions will help, and the fact that they’re all petrol-powered means you’ll avoid the three per cent diesel surcharge too.
+If you’re a company car driver, the 108’s low CO2 emissions will help, and the fact that they’re all petrol-powered means you’ll avoid the three per cent diesel surcharge as well.

 Engines, drive & performance

 Perfect around town, but the 108 feels out of its depth on the motorway